Meet Attorney Guillermo Lara Jr.

 attorney suggested he take deferred adjudication on the case and dismiss

 the pending case.
-My client looked at me and said he couldn't take
+My client looked at me and said he couldn't take it,

-it, so we prepared the case for trial.
+so we prepared the case for trial.

-We anticipated all the state's moves and cut them off at the knees
+We anticipated all the state's moves and cut them off at the knees before

-with dismissal of other charges.
+of other charges.

 During the trial, the judge was rude to my client and myself.
 Not to mention